A massive thanks to The North Face for providing the kit to get us up and back in comfort – shop their full range here.

 The goal for day one was the treeline.
 We suspected it was at a height of 3300 metres.
 Eight hours after passing the last village hut, however, and the treeline was nowhere in sight.
-We were 1000 vertical metres short, and darkness was setting in rapidly.
+We were 1000 vertical metres short, and darkness was creeping up on us, fast.

 The locals had taken us along an old hunting route that was barely wider than a single hiking boot.
 Just a few minutes ahead of us, a handful of porters were hacking away at decades of untouched flora with machetes, forcing a path through the rough undergrowth.
 Moss and mud covered an ancient mixture of roots, loose soil and dead wood.
 With every second step, you’d slip, with every third step you’d fall.
 With every fourth, you’d end up thigh-deep down a hole you thought was a solid footing mere moments before.

 The gradient of the climb seemed to only get steeper.
-The level of necessary concentration was frustrating and unprecedented.
-Let your mind wander for a second or take your eyes off the track for too long and you could twist an ankle, break a leg, or fall down a perilous drop into the valley below.
-Beads of sweat clung to my forehead, mixing with sunscreen and insect repellant before cascading down to sting my eyes.
+The level of concentration necessary was frustrating and unprecedented.
+Let your mind wander for a second, or take your eyes off the track for too long, and you could twist an ankle, break a leg, or fall down a perilous drop into the valley below.
+Beads of sweat clung to my forehead, mixing with sunscreen and insect repellant before cascading down to scorch my eyeballs.
 My hands and legs were on fire from the wrath of unavoidable stinging nettle that boxed us in from all sides.
 We had no choice but to push through it.
-It became abundantly clear that day one was the hardest day I’d ever encountered on a mountain.
+It became abundantly clear that day one was the hardest day I was to ever encounter on a mountain.
 It also became clear why no one had ever bothered to have a crack at this peak, let alone go through with it.